Nobody invented cheese. Cheese invented itself.

 As European trade networks expanded, cheese became a commodity.
 The Netherlands became the first great cheese-exporting nation; by the 1600s, Dutch Gouda and Edam were shipped across Europe and to colonial outposts worldwide.
 English Cheddar followed, becoming the dominant cheese of the British Empire.

-Cheese markets—many of which still operate today in towns like Alkmaar (Netherlands) and Cheddar (England)—were among the earliest standardized trading systems for a perishable agricultural product.
+Cheese markets, many of which still operate today in towns like Alkmaar and Cheddar, were among the earliest standardized trading systems for a perishable agricultural product.

 Industrialization: cheese for the masses (1800s – 1950s)